YarosMallorca/YarosMallorca/README.md

 In 2017, I started pursuing my passion and journey to become a software developer.
 I am passionate about computer science and enjoy learning new things and technologies!

-Coding is awesome, but I also **enjoy self-hosting, system administration, networking, and cybersecurity** ❤️
+Coding is awesome, but I also **enjoy self-hosting, system administration, networking, cybersecurity, and electronics** ❤️

 - **Developer & maintainer of [Via Mallorca](https://github.com/open-transport-mallorca/ViaMallorca)** - an attempt to make Mallorca's public transportation system better with a mobile app.
 - **Occasional contributor to [Immich](https://github.com/immich-app/immich)** - a High performance self-hosted photo and video management solution